 level = 1; [c,l] = wavedec(x,level,'haar');

-Extract the detail coefficients at level 1 from the wavelet decomposition and visualize the result
+Extract the detail coefficients at level 1 from the wavelet decomposition and visualize the result.
+Interpolate the detail coefficients so they and the signal have the same length.

-The presence of noise, which is after all a fairly common situation in signal processing, makes identification of discontinuities more complicated.
-If the first levels of the decomposition can be used to eliminate a large part of the noise, the rupture is sometimes visible at deeper levels in the decomposition.
+The presence of noise makes identification of discontinuities more complicated.
+If the finer levels of the decomposition can be used to eliminate a large part of the noise, the rupture is sometimes visible at coarser levels in the decomposition.

 The purpose of this example is to show how analysis by wavelets can detect a discontinuity in one of a signal's derivatives.
 The signal, while apparently a single smooth curve, is actually composed of two separate exponentials.

-For images, a two-dimensional DWT leads to a decomposition of approximation coefficients at level j in four components: the approximation at level j+1, and the details in three orientations (horizontal, vertical, and diagonal).
+For images, a two-dimensional discrete wavelet transform leads to a decomposition of approximation coefficients at level j in four components: the approximation at level j+1, and the details in three orientations (horizontal, vertical, and diagonal).

 load tartan; level = 1; [c,s] = wavedec2(X,level,'coif2'); [chd1,cvd1,cdd1] = detcoef2('all',c,s,level);